oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/service-mesh/Linkerd-using-to-troubleshoot-problems.md

 You have reached the end of this lab module !!

-In the next module we will look at how you can use linkerd and grafana to see the traffic flows in your cluster.
+In the next module we will look at how you can use traffic splits in linkerd to handle canary deployments and also do a bit of chaos engineering to test out what happens in the event of a problem.

 Acknowledgments.
 I'd like to thank Charles Pretzer of Bouyant, Inc for reviewing and sanity checking parts of this document.